envisioning/vocab/README.md

 Vocab is a knowledge graph for all [ML (Machine Learning)](/vocab/ml-machine-learning) terms and concepts.

+> The best time to get into AI was 20 years ago.
+The second best time is now.

 ## This will help you:

 - Follow the conversation and more easily understand recent developments in the field.